Assistant Director of Activism Special Projects

 Other factors that may make a producer more likely to expand their business include:

 Laws restricting the types of foods producers may sell could be stifling entrepreneurship.
-Producers who want to sell prohibited foods are less likely to plan to expand their businesses,62 while producers who already sell foods that require refrigeration are more likely to plan to expand theirs.63
+While producers who already sell foods that require refrigeration are more likely to plan to expand their businesses, 62

 Other cottage food regulations appear less burdensome in that they have little effect on plans to expand.
 Simple food safety training requirements do not appear to have a significant impact on cottage food businesses.
 The same is true of home inspections.
 Where required, they do not appear to affect a producer’s income or a business’s annual sales, nor do they appear to be a barrier to planning to expand a cottage food business.
 However, it is possible that restrictions on cottage foods have other effects that I was not able to measure, such as discouraging would-be entrepreneurs from starting a cottage food business in the first place.